compas-dev/compas/docs/devguide/setup.rst

 ---
 For version control we use `git <https://git-scm.com/>`_.
 Our remote repository is hosted on `GitHub <https://github.com/compas-dev/compas/>`_

-While and git offers an extensive command line interface, there are plentty of GUI based clients out there including:
+While git offers an extensive command line interface, there are plentty of GUI based clients out there including:

 * `GitHub Desktop <https://desktop.github.com/>`_
 * `SourceTree <https://www.sourcetreeapp.com/>`_